 Acceptance decisions are made on a rolling basis throughout the year for our five graduate terms.
 You can apply at any time and get a decision within days of submitting all required materials.
 To apply, simply contact an admission counselor, who can help you explore financial options.
 Your counselor can also walk you through the application process, which involves completing a graduate application ($40 fee) and providing undergraduate transcripts.

 Candidates must also submit a professional resume.

 With the growing demand for more business professionals with IT expertise, graduates of this program will be prepared for a variety of employment opportunities.
 You can pursue careers such as systems architect, systems software manager, systems analyst, business analyst, data processing manager, director of information technology or chief information officer.
-The U.S. Bureau of Labor Statistics projects that many IT careers will grow through 2022, including systems analyst (25%), software developer (22%), web developer (20%) and information systems manager (15%).
+The U.S. Bureau of Labor Statistics projects that many IT careers will grow through 2024, including computer systems analyst (21%), software developer (17%), web developer (27%) and computer and information systems manager (15%).

 Curriculum in the master’s in information technology program offers an in-depth look at the latest IT topics and applications.
 The skills you'll gain in this program will prepare you to step into a variety of leadership roles in the IT field.

 This course focuses on the principles and practices underlying the analysis, design, implementation and management of information technology systems.
 Topics include information system development methodologies, systems planning, requirements analysis, systems implementation, software engineering, project management, and interface, database and process design.